ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 that's why they have different annotation guidelines can we leverage these guidelines to obtain few-shot annotations from an LLM?

+why is it complex?
+- varying definitions
+- implicit and explicit claims?
+- can introduce bias? not sure how to talk about this one

 -->

-## ...and we can use chain-of-thought to ellicit reasoning in our few-shot suggestions
+## ...we can use chain-of-thought prompting to reduce cognitive load

 <!-- give quick background of the paper -->